-While searching for 'Schlachtflieger' on ebay.de, I came across the following two images, claimed to be originals, depicting Hans Ulrich Rudel at the controls of a Fw 190 and offered for sale by seller mistelstein.
+While searching for 'Schlachtflieger' on ebay.de, I came across the following two images, claimed to be originals, depicting Hans Ulrich Rudel at the controls of a Fw 190.
 The first shot below was new to me, the second has been seen widely on the net although this one seems to be a decent reprint.
 For anyone not aware of other images in this 'sequence' it is not immediately obvious that the pilot seen taxiing out in 'chevron bar' with its yellow Rumpfband is in fact Rudel himself.

 I have a couple of prints from the sequence including another view of Rudel strapping into his chute (above).
 AFAIK only one other image from the same sequence has been published, most notably in Chris Ehrengardt's 'pilotes de Stuka' article ( which appeared in CJE's own Aerojournal, issue 4) .
 Note the mechanic on the wing (left, below) is the same figure lying on the wing in the first photo above.